-Sandhill cranes are cherished members of the Florida ecosystem.
-They stand almost 4 feet tall and their bugling or rattling calls are haunting and beautiful.
+Sandhill cranes are iconic members of the Florida ecosystem.
+They stand almost 4 feet tall and their bugling or rattling calls are frequently heard in natural areas or overhead.
 Sandhill cranes occur in pastures, open prairies and freshwater wetlands in peninsular Florida from the Everglades to the Okefenokee Swamp.

-Florida sandhill cranes are present in many urban areas and some unlikely places such as golf courses, airports and suburban subdivisions.
-This is probably due in part to the rapid development of their native habitat by humans.
-Cranes are probably attracted by the open setting (mowed grass) and availability of some foods (acorns, earthworms, mole crickets, turf grubs).
+Florida sandhill cranes are present in many urban areas including golf courses, airports and suburban subdivisions.
+This is due in part to the rapid development of their native habitat by humans.
+Cranes are attracted by open settings (mowed grass) and the availability of foods such as acorns, earthworms, mole crickets and turf grubs.

 Why is feeding cranes prohibited?

 It's never a good idea to feed wildlife.
-People inadvertently put cranes in harms way when they attract these birds to their yards with feed.
 Florida sandhill cranes have an abundance of natural foods (insects and small animals) and they do not need handouts from humans.
 There are many reasons why cranes should not be intentionally fed by humans.
 For the good of the cranes, please do not feed them.

 - Never feed cranes and encourage your neighbors not to feed cranes.
 Cranes are less likely to inhabit urban areas if easy meals are not provided.